February 18, 2026

 Advantages:

-- The rate of absorption of the liquid dosage form is so faster than the solid dosage form.
+• The liquid dosage form’s absorption rate is faster than the solid dosage form.

-- Liquid dosage forms are flexible to take a proper those than solid dose.
+• Liquid dosage forms are more flexible in taking proper those than solid doses.

 Disadvantages:

-- Affected by microorganisms: Due to the presence of sweetening and flavoring agents.
+• Affected by microorganisms: Due to the presence of sweetening and flavouring agents.